-Blog posted by Steven Mintz, aka Ethics Sage, on November 25, 2014.
-Dr. Mintz teaches in the Orfalea College of Business at Cal Poly San Luis Obispo.
+Blog posted by Dr. Steven Mintz, aka Ethics Sage, on May 5, 2015.
+Professor Mintz is on the faculty of the Orfalea College of Business at Cal Poly San Luis Obispo.
 He also blogs at: www.workplaceethicsadvice.com.